MatthewRalston/MatthewRalston.github.io/_pages/about.md

 * [Culture, communication, teamwork, professional empathy](#team-skills)
 * [Contact](#contact)

-> Do you value culture, communication, productivity, and dedication such in guiding your decision to hire new talent?
+> Do you value cultural values, communication style, productivity, and dedication when guiding your decision to hire new talent?
 Do you require a professional adept at communicating in-between and bridging diverse disciplines?

 Do you need to know something more specific about my [software projects](/software), [industry experience](/cv), or my [laboratory training](/biosciences)? **Use the links here or on the [main page/sitemap](/) to find out more.**